ruthienachmany/library/readme.md

-I want you to write a small system for managing a personal library.
-The system should be accessible from the command line.
-I would interact with it like so:
+A small system for managing a personal library, accessible from the command line.
+Interact with it like so:

   $ ./library